Formalization of Asymptotic Convergence for Stationary Iterative Methods: Overview of Stationary Iterative Methods

-Here, the matrix $A$ and the vector $b$ are known to us and we are computing the unknown vector $x$.
+Here, the \emph{coefficient} matrix $A \in \mathbb{R}^{n \times n}$ and the \emph{right hand side} vector $b \in \mathbb{R}^n$ are known to us and we are computing the unknown vector $x \in \mathbb{R}^n$.
 We assume that the matrix $A$ is non-singular.
-Thus, there exist a unique solution $x$ of the linear system $Ax = b$.
-For any iterative algorithm, we start with an initial guess vector $x_o$ and obtain a sequence of numerical solutions which are an approximation of the solution $x$.
-Let $x_m$ be the iterative solution obtained after $m$ iterations obtained by solving the iterative system
+Thus, there exists a unique solution $x$ of the linear system $Ax = b$.
+For any iterative algorithm, we start with an initial guess vector $x_0$ and obtain a sequence of numerical solutions which are an approximation of the solution $x$.
+Let $x_k$ be the iterative solution obtained after $k$ iterations obtained by solving the iterative system

-for some choice of initial solution vector $x_o$.
-The vector $x_{m-1}$ is the iterative solution obtained after $m-1$ iterations.
-At the $m^{th}$ iteration step, $x_{m-1}$ is known to us.
-The matrices $A_1$ and $A_2$ are obtained by splitting the original coefficient matrix $A$ such that $A_1$ is easily invertible.
+for some choice of initial solution vector $x_0$.
+The vector $x_{k-1}$ is the iterative solution obtained after $k-1$ iterations.
+At the $k^{th}$ iteration step, $x_{k-1}$ is known to us.
+The matrices $M$ and $N$ are obtained by splitting (\emph{regular splitting}~\cite{saad2003iterative}) the original coefficient matrix $A$ such that $M$ is easily invertible.
 Therefore,

-The choice of matrices $A_1$ and $A_2$ define the choice of an iterative method.
-For instance, if we choose $A_1$ to be the diagonal entries of matrix $A$ and $A_2$ to be the strictly lower and upper triangular entries of $A$, we obtain the Jacobi method.
-We discuss about the Jacobi method in detail in Section~\ref{jacobi}.
-If we choose $A_1$ to be the lower triangular entries of $A$ and $A_2$ to be the strictly upper triangular entries of $A$, we get the Gauss--Seidel iterative method.
-We discuss about the Gauss--Seidel method in detail in Section~\ref{gauss}.
-Therefore, the matrices $A_1$ and $A_2$ are also known to us based on the choice of an iterative method.
-The data vector $b$ is also known to us.
-Thus, the unknown solution vector $x_m$ at $m^{th}$ step is obtained by rearranging terms in the iterative system~(\ref{iterative_system}) as
+The choice of matrices $M$ and $N$ define the choice of an iterative method.
+For instance, if we choose $M$ to be the lower triangular entries of $A$ and $N$ to be the strictly upper triangular entries of $A$, we get the Gauss--Seidel iterative method~\cite{saad2003iterative}.
+Thus, for the Gauss--Seidel method, $M = L+D$, and $N = U$, where $L$, $D$, and $U$ are illustrated in Figure~\ref{fig:iterative_splitting}.
+If we choose $M$ to be the diagonal entries of matrix $A$ and $N$ to be the strictly lower and upper triangular entries of $A$, we obtain the Jacobi method~\cite{saad2003iterative}.
+Thus, for the Jacobi method, $M = D$, and $N = L + U$.

+Therefore, the matrices $M$ and $N$ are also known to us based on the choice of an iterative method.
+The right hand vector $b$ is also known to us.
+Thus, the unknown solution vector $x_k$ at $k^{th}$ step is obtained by rearranging terms in the iterative system~(\ref{eqn:iterative_system}) as

-The quantity $-A_1^{-1}A_2$ in equation~(\ref{iterative_solution}) is called an \emph{iterative matrix} and we will denote it as $S$.
+The quantity $(-M^{-1}N)$ in equation~(\ref{eqn:iterative_solution}) is called an \emph{iterative matrix} and we will denote it as $S$.
 Therefore,

-The iterative convergence error after $m$ iterations is defined as
+The iterative convergence error after $k$ iterations is defined as